illumos/ipd/ipd/0028/README.md

    Token ring, aka IEEE 802.5, is a technology from the 1980s.
    In theory peak speeds of 100 Mbps were possible, but such devices were very rare, and users are more likely to have experienced 16 Mbps in the early 1990s.
-PCI cards for this existed, but no driver for such hardware is known to have exist for Solaris or illumos.
+No driver for such hardware exists for illumos (legacy SPARC drivers were closed source) and we do not believe anyone has ever used token ring with modern illumos or on Solaris x86, or in the past decade on SPARC for that matter.

 2. FDDI